-Now, which are the SAS team about to go take the lead on finding, fixing, and lifting a suspected bomb-maker?
+Now, which is the SAS team about to take the lead on finding, fixing, and lifting a suspected bomb-maker?
 And which are the group of signallers or vehicle mechanics asked “sign for these, Gucci up your kit, here’s the act we want you to play” so that the Bad Guys’ snoopers and dickers are looking in the wrong place at the wrong time and focussing their attention on the decoys?

-In the past (early-mid 1980s), when the issue rifle was the L1A1 SLR, the issue SMG was the L2 Sterling and the sidearm was the L9 Browning Hi-Power, the SAS opted for different weapons for some roles.
+In the past (early-mid 1980s), when the issue rifle was the L1A1 SLR, the issue SMG was the L2 Sterling, and the sidearm was the L9 Browning Hi-Power, the SAS opted for different weapons for some roles.